-Top 4 Reasons Patients Choose Concierge Medicine
+Top 5 Reasons Patients Choose Concierge Medicine

 The question is, why now?
 Why is now the time to make the jump?
 While there are many reasons patients decide it's time to find a new primary care doctor, a few stand out, again and again, among our patients who’ve already made the switch.
 We want to share their themes with you.

-Let’s look at the 4 main reasons for joining a concierge practice.
+Let’s look at the 5 main reasons for joining a concierge practice.

 Some especially well-behaved people choose concierge care because their traditional doctor can’t keep up with their high-achievement lifestyle.
 They’re making healthy choices and setting personal goals.
 They’re learning about new technologies and treatments.
 They want a true partner for holistic self-care and their constant benchmarks.

 If you’re the type of informed consumer and health advocate who wants a proactive outlook, not a disaster relief mentality, from your physician, then you’re fitting in with many who choose concierge care.

 If you have a condition that necessitates a doctor’s in-depth attention, then 7-minute medicine is likely driving you crazy, bankrupt, or both.
 It’s not just that it’s not enough time to adequately discuss and manage your condition, it’s also that it’s just not convenient to be seen in the first place.
 You can’t afford to have to wait days or weeks for an appointment.

 Do you have a condition, whether chronic or complex, that requires a lot of contact with your physician?
 Are you in search of new solutions to a lingering problem?
 You’re in strong company with the many others who choose concierge medicine.